-Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 3 February 2022 Policy contact name and position Tracy Hoare, Academy Head Amendments after determination This policy was amended to reflect the school's conversion from voluntary aided to academy status, within the Link Academy Trust on 1 November 2023.
-No changes were made to the way in which the policy operates other than the identity of the admission authority.
-Department for Education schoo l number 878-3620 Age range 4 to 11.
+Policy consultation period Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Jodie Churchward, Headteacher Amendments after determination 1 - Department for Education schoo l number 878-3108 Age range 4 to 11.
 There is also Early Years provision from 3.
-Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20)23-24 30 Priority for children to another se Coombeshead Academy and Newton Abbot College 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for faith priority.
-See below Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply 15 November 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 20 Deadline to hear appeal 28 July 20)23 3 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal within 30 school days of the form being submitted
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 12 Priority for children to another se King Edward VI Community College 1 Priority for children from another setting Diptford School Nursery Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply ober 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 3 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 sc school days of the form being submitted